department-of-veterans-affairs/va-gov-onboarding/widgets/scaffolding/4-widget-dir.md

 # Create a Directory for the Widget

-Let's create the directory where our widget will live.
+Create the directory where your widget will live.

 ```sh
 mkdir src/applications/static-pages/hello-world